What is taught in Geography?

 We teach geography through engaging and stimulating topics that spread throughout children’s time at Poppleton Road.
 Using the curriculum outcomes, teachers plan geography lessons linked to the wider world and other areas of the curriculum.
-These geography skills are also brought in cross-curricular, in the books read in class, historical topics and exciting field work to contextualise their geographical knowledge as much as possible.
+These geography skills are also brought in cross-curricular, in the books read in class, historical topics, and exciting fieldwork to contextualise their geographical knowledge as much as possible.

 Why do we teach Geography?

 At Poppleton Road, we teach a progression of geographical skills so children leave us with a broad knowledge of their local area and the world around them.
-Children will be taught about locational knowledge, place knowledge, human and physical geography and geographical skills and fieldwork.
+Children will be taught about locational knowledge, place knowledge, human and physical geography and geographical skills, and fieldwork.

-Through the ‘Big Idea’ children will leave our school with extensive knowledge of continents and oceans and have many experiences of exploring and using maps in many different contexts.
+The children will leave our school with extensive knowledge of continents and oceans and have many experiences of exploring and using maps in many different contexts.